Fast Graphlet Transform of Sparse Graphs: Introduction

 The time and space complexities of graph encoding with graphlets, i.e., the graphlet transform, have not been formally described and addressed.
-We describe the graphlet transform in \Cref{sec:graphlet-transform-problem-description}, with which we obtain the graphlet frequencies at all vertices on a network/graph.
-In fact, this is related to the classical problem of finding, classifying and counting small subgraphs over vertex neighborhoods \cite{przulj2006,duke1995}.
+The transform with encoding dictionary $\Sigma$, to be described in \Cref{sec:graphlet-transform-problem-description}, maps graph $G=(V,E)$ to a $|V|\times |\Sigma|$ array of graphlet frequencies at all vertices.
+In fact, the mapping is related to the classical problem of finding, classifying and counting small subgraphs over vertex neighborhoods \cite{przulj2006,duke1995}.
 A familiar case is to find and count all triangles over the entire graph.
-The triangle is graphlet $\sigma_{4}$ ($C_3, K_3$) in the dictionary in \Cref{fig:graphlets}.
-With the graphlet transform, we count in more detail -- the number of distinct triangles incident on each and every vertex.
-We found from our recent analysis of scientific collaboration networks~\cite{floros2020a} that the bi-fork graphlet $ \sigma_{3} $ ($K_{1,2}$) encodes the betweenness between triangle clusters.
-The bi-fork betweenness is to be calculated at each and every vertex.
-Another familiar case is to find and count induced subgraphs with the pattern of the claw graphlet $\sigma_{8}$ ($K_{1,3} $).
-The time complexity for calculating the number of claws over all vertices of graph $G = (V,E)$ is $O(n^4)$, $n=|V|$, by the naive method that checks every connected quad-node subgraph to see if it is a claw.
-The naive method can be accelerated in asymptotic complexity by applying fast matrix multiplication algorithms on asymptotically sufficiently large graphs, at the expense of greater algorithmic complication, and if feasible to implement, with increased memory consumption, loss of data locality and increased latency in memory access on any modern computer with hierarchical memory.
-Due to the high complexity, some network analysis with graphlets resort to nondeterministic approximation with sparse sampling under a necessary structure-persistent assumption~\cite{przulj2006}.
-It is known otherwise that certain network properties are not preserved with sampling~\cite{stumpf2005}.
+The triangle is graphlet $\sigma_{4}$ ($C_3, K_3$) in \Cref{fig:graphlets}.
+With the graphlet transform, the number/frequency of distinct triangles incident on each and every vertex is computed.
+It is found, from an analysis of scientific collaboration networks~\cite{floros2020a}, that the bi-fork graphlet $ \sigma_{3} $ ($K_{1,2}$) encodes the betweenness among triangle clusters.
+Another familiar case is to find and count induced claw subgraphs, the claw is graphlet $\sigma_{8}$ ($K_{1,3} $).
+The naive method checks every connected quad-node subgraph for claw recognition.
+Its time complexity is $O(n^4)$, $n=|V|$.
+The naive method can be accelerated by applying fast matrix multiplication algorithms on asymptotically sufficiently large graphs, at the expense of greater algorithmic complication, and if feasible to implement, with increased memory consumption, loss of data locality and increased latency in memory access on any modern computer with hierarchical memory.
+There is another type of counting methods that search the patterned subgraphs from neighborhood to neighborhood, with detailed book keeping~\cite{chiba1985,kloks2000}.
+Due to the high computational complexity, certain network analysis with graphlets resorts to nondeterministic approximation with sparse sampling under a structure-persistent assumption~\cite{przulj2006}.
+Otherwise, it is known that certain network properties are not preserved with sampling~\cite{stumpf2005}.